-Tropical rain forests are dense forests located close to the Equator on many continents.
-The biggest is the Amazon rain forest in South America.
-Rain forests have a high annual rainfall and are hot and humid.
-As the largest ecosystem on Earth, they are home to approximately half the animal species on the planet.
-Animals are found in each of the four layers of forest: the overstorey, the canopy, the understorey and the forest floor.
+Tropical rainforests are dense forests located close to the Equator on many continents.
+The biggest is the Amazon rainforest in South America.
+Rainforests have a high annual rainfall and are hot and humid, and as the largest ecosystem on Earth, they are home to approximately half the animal species on the planet.
+Animals are found in each of the four layers of forest: the overstory, the canopy, the understory and the forest floor.
 Each level provides the perfect environment for different species to thrive.

-There are more bats in a rain forest than any other kind of mammal.
+There are more bats in a rainforest than any other kind of mammal.
 They play a vital role in the ecosystem, feeding on insects, distributing seeds and pollinating plants and flowers.
-The best known rain-forest mammals are the monkeys and apes, including orangutans, gorillas and chimpanzees, which nest in the trees.
+The best known rainforest mammals are the monkeys and apes, including orangutans, gorillas and chimpanzees, which nest in the trees.
 Large cats such as tigers, leopards and jaguars roam the forest floor.
-Sleepy sloths live high in the canopy, feeding on leaves.
+One of the most fascinating rainforest animals for kids may be the sleepy sloth, which lives high in the canopy and feeds on leaves.
 Anteaters suck up ants and termites from the forest floor with their long snouts.
-Elephants and rhinos are among the largest animals found in rain forests, and mouse lemurs are the smallest.
+Elephants and rhinos are among the largest animals found in rainforests, and mouse lemurs are the smallest.

 Reptiles and Amphibians

-Insects are the largest group of animals in the rain forest and are found in every one of its layers.
+Here's another set of interesting rainforest facts for kids: Insects are the largest group of animals in the rainforest, and they're found in every one of its layers.
 Beetles make up around one quarter of the world's known animal species.
 Leafcutter ants march through the forest cutting off pieces of leaves with their strong jaws.
 Bright butterflies flutter through the trees.
-Milipedes clean up the forest floor, feeding on dead and decaying plant matter.
+Millipedes clean up the forest floor, feeding on dead and decaying plant matter.
 Dung beetles recycle animal waste by using it as food.